-- proof of your age through a birth certificate, passport, or driver’s license
+- Proof of your age through a birth certificate, passport, or driver’s license.

-- federal and state tax returns (if you are not required to file tax returns, you must submit a signed and dated letter explaining why with your application)
+- Federal and state tax returns.
+If you are not required to file tax returns, you must submit a signed and dated letter explaining why with your application.

-- Social Security or pension benefits letters, and
+- Social Security or pension benefits letters.

-- if the property is held in a trust, we need to see a copy of the trust and a schedule of beneficiaries.
+- If the property is held in a trust, we need to see a copy of the trust and a schedule of beneficiaries.